SiyaKamboj/cse15l-lab-reports/LabReport3/LabReport3.md

 $ written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt
 ```
 In this example, I used both `grep -r` and `grep -l` to recursively search through all the files and subdirectories in written_2 for the text files that contain the string "vista" and replace the contents of "files-vista.txt" with the output.
 When opening the new file, it is evident that more files (that are not in written_2/travel_guides/berlitz1/) contain the word "vista".

+I first learned about grep -l from the extension questions after the week 4 lab, using a variety of different internet resources such as [stackoverflow](https://stackoverflow.com/) and [geeksforgeeks](https://www.geeksforgeeks.org/).